Free shipping on US orders over $50

 Reproduced from Shao et al. 2017

-You can also see in the following figure that not only is collagen content increased with retinoid treatment, but also more collagen is preserved and intact.
+You can also see in the following figure that not only is collagen content increased with retinoid treatment, but more collagen is preserved and intact.
 This is likely due to inhibition of MMPs by retinoids.
-You can see how collagen fibers look more intact and in the 3-dimensional image the collagen fibers are interconnected with each other with more cohesive, smoother surfaces.
+Collagen fibers look more intact and in the 3-dimensional image the collagen fibers are interconnected with each other with more cohesive, smoother surfaces.
+Quantified, there was a 48% difference between the control and retinoid groups.

 retinoids and smoother skin